2qx/future-bitcoin-cash/packages/app/src/routes/contracts/+page.md

             gantryReedemBytecodeTail;

         require(
-            // The second output must have the P2SH32 of the gantry redeem bytecode 0xaa20 + hash256(gantryRedeemBytecode) + 0x87
+            // The first output must have the P2SH32 of the gantry redeem bytecode 0xaa20 + hash256(gantryRedeemBytecode) + 0x87
-            == tx.outputs[1].lockingBytecode
+            == tx.outputs[0].lockingBytecode
         );

         // Ensure that Gantry inherits a mutable NFT so that it may update the